amrelstohy/Moseeb/README.md

 # Moseeb

 ## Introduction
 Moseeb is a website that allows users to buy and sell phones, watches, and accessories with ease, connecting them directly with sellers.
-[Visit the site](link_to_your_deployed_site).

 ## Deployed Site
-You can visit the live site [here](https://web-01.amrelstohy.tech/).
+You can visit the live site [here](https://web-01.amrelstohy.tech/landingpage).

 ## Author(s)